-- (a) operate the helicopter within its limitations; - (b) complete all manoeuvres with smoothness and accuracy; - (c) exercise good judgement and airmanship; - (d) apply aeronautical knowledge; and - (e) maintain control of the helicopter at all times in a manner such that the successful outcome of a procedure or manoeuvre is never seriously in doubt.
+- (ii) operate the helicopter within its limitations; - (iii) complete all manoeuvres with smoothness and accuracy; - (iv) exercise good judgement and airmanship; - (v) apply aeronautical knowledge; and - (vi) maintain control of the helicopter at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured; - (b) the applicant shall have demonstrate the ability to operate multi-engine helicopters solely by reference to instruments with one engine inoperative, or simulated inoperative, if the privileges of the instrument rating are to be exercised on such helicopters.

-Note.- Attention is called to paragraph 6 of this Schedule on the use of synthetic flight trainers for demonstrations of skill.
+Note: Attention is called to paragraph 6 of this Schedule on the use of flight simulation training devices for demonstrations of skill.